learnbin.net nav logo

 Un derivatization method (Direct method)

 Here, no chemical reaction is performed prior to the chromatographic separation.
 In this method, a chiral stationary phase is used.
-The separation is taken place due to the association of reversible diastereomers between the enantiomers and the chromatographic chiral environment.
+The separation takes place due to the association of reversible diastereomers between the enantiomers and the chromatographic chiral environment.

 Widely using chromatographic techniques for amino acid separation in the industry are,